All Episodes

 They've been very helpful to us.

-I mean uh there's little difference between the these reporters, if that's true, and a PR service or a propaganda firm if they're simply waiting for the phone call from the special interest and then publishing in some instances verbatim, what uh whether it's media matters or something generated by Brock's Super PAC American Bridge or by Brock Super Pack Correct the Record.
+There's little difference between these reporters, if that's true, and a PR service or a propaganda firm if they're simply waiting for the phone call from the special interests and then publishing, in some instances, verbatim, whether it's Media Matters or something generated by Brock's Super PAC American Bridge or by Brock's Super PAC, Correct the Record.

-Um, this stuff is is going out pretty much verbatim within some news organizations without the disclosure that it's coming from political paid operatives.
+This stuff is going out pretty much verbatim within some news organizations without the disclosure that it's coming from political paid operatives.

-Do you what do you think of the difference or delineation between a talk show host like myself, which I would argue it a a talk host takes on many roles.
+What do you think of the difference or delineation between a talk show host like myself, which I would argue a talk host takes on many roles?

-And yet I have come under heavy fire this election season for being honest, and meanwhile, they're dishonest.
+And yet I have come under heavy fire this election season for being honest.

 I think you're coming under heavy fire, not because you're honest, but because you're effective in what you're trying to do.